chipsalliance/Cores-VeeR-EL2/docs/source/15-complex-ports.md

-# 15 Veer El2 Core Complex Port List
+# 15 VeeR EL2 Core Complex Port List

 Table 15-1 lists the core complex signals.
 Not all signals are present in a given instantiation.